 The dress belongs to the label’s 2017-2018 pre-Fall collection and features a scooped vee-neckline with a flared pleated skirt.3

-Letizia paired the dress with Magrit ‘Silvia’ red heeled slide sandals also debuted last year in July during her visit to Malaga.
-The strappy sandal are made of red ayers snake and available at Magrit for 465$.
+Letizia paired the dress with Magrit ‘Silvia’ red-heeled slide sandals also debuted last year in July during her visit to Malaga.
+The strappy sandal is made of red ayers snake and available at Magrit for 465$.

 Queen was carrying red python handbag and finished her look with diamond earrings and beaded bracelet.